Viblast/documentation/backend/portal-api.md

-# Vibalst Portal REST API
+# Viblast Portal REST API
 #### (draft)

 Statistics collected and aggregated by Viblast Tracker and